SPP 604: Employee Assistance

 Employees may seek services directly from the EAO.
 Supervisors may encourage, but not require, employees to seek assistance.
 In cases where an employee has violated the university drug and alcohol policy, sanctions may require that the employee participate in a drug rehabilitation program.
 If so, the employee may be required to seek assistance from the EAO to identify available drug rehabilitation programs and/or to obtain an EAO referral to a drug rehabilitation program.

 Supervisors may seek advice and counsel from the EAO regarding employees with personal problems, work-related problems, and/or unit dysfunction.
 If a supervisor directly makes a referral, he or she will be informed if and when the employee has attended the appointment.

-The first appointment with the EA professional and the first appointment with the EA psychiatrist may be made during working hours without charging time to accrued sick or vacation leave.
+The first appointment with the EAO professional and the first appointment with the EAO psychiatrist may be made during working hours without charging time to accrued sick or vacation leave.
 All additional visits must be charged to accrued sick leave (if appropriate), vacation leave, or leave without pay.

 Use of the EAO services shall not exempt the employee from university policies and procedures.
 However, the supervisor, in consultation with the associate vice president of the Office of Human Resources or OHR designee, may determine on an individual basis if special exceptions shall be made.

 Spouses, dependents, and household members are eligible for crisis services, assessment, and referral information.

 EA records will be maintained by the EAO and kept separately from the employee’s personnel records.